Frequently Asked Questions

 - Yes, Grad Images will be taking individual photographs of each candidate after they walk off the stage.
 To receive your free digital proof via e-mail within 5-7 days following commencement, please register with Grad Images.

 Family members and friends should take photographs of candidates either before or after commencement.
 Photos taken by family or friends will be permitted from their seats or from the designated photo areas in the stands above the arena floor.
-Tripods are NOT allowed into the Pavilion.
+Tripods are NOT allowed into the UCenter.

 - Are there provisions for graduating students with disabilities?